PyryLaa/mygrep/README.md

 ./my_grep.exe -ol following man_grep_plain_ASCII.txt
-Above will search for the string "following" from "man_grep_plain_ASCII.txt" file, print out the lines containing the string and the count of lines in the file
+Above will search for the string "following" from "man_grep_plain_ASCII.txt" file, print out the lines containing the string and the line number where it was found

 22/02/23
 Added more command line arguments